Stylback/home-server/README.md

 - There must be a traversable network connection between them and
 - They both need to have a SSH service installed

-On desktop linux distribution OpenSSH usually comes shipped by default, if for some reason you do not have the client you can install it by running `sudo apt install openssh-client`.
+OpenSSH usually comes shipped by default on desktop Linux distributions, if for some reason you do not have the client you can install it by running `sudo apt install openssh-client`.

 On the server we install it using `sudo apt install openssh-server`.
 This was however not necessary in my case as the Ubuntu installer provided me with the option during initial installation.

-From your server, run `ip a` to get information about your network connections and take note of current IPs.
+From the server, run `ip a` to get information about your network connections and take note of current IPs.
 As I'm on the same local network as my server I wrote down the local IP of the server before continuing.

-On your client, run `ssh [username-on-server]@[server-ip-address]`, where _username-on-server_ is the username you picked for your server account and _server-ip-address_ is the IP you jotted down earlier.
+On the client, run `ssh [username-on-server]@[server-ip-address]`, where _[username-on-server]_ is the username for your server account and _[server-ip-address]_ is the IP jotted down earlier.

-The terminal will prompt you for a password and connect you.
+The terminal will prompt for a password and connect.

 ### Part 2: Create a Hostname alias